How to Deal With Post Concussion Syndrome

 - dealing with someone with post concussion syndrome

-- strategies to deal with post concussive syndrome
+- dealing with post concussive syndrome in school